alikkille/tokenpass/readme.md

  * ```https://accounts.tokenly.com/api/v1/tca/check/cryptonaut?LTBCOIN=10000&op_0==&TOKENLY=1&stackop_1=OR```
  * translates to "return true if user Cryptonaut has exactly 10,000 LTBCOIN OR has at least 1 TOKENLY"
 * TCA component source code: https://github.com/tokenly/token-controlled-access/blob/master/src/Tokenly/TCA/Access.php
+* Any user you query must have authenticated with your client application at least once, with the "tca" scope applied.

 **Code Example (PHP):**